gkim132/homework_MarketCast/README.md

 `
 $ npm start
 `

+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- React is used for building a user interface.

+### Node Server
+`
+$ npm
+`
 - You can find a sample input message in 'input.txt' in the public directory.
-- React is used for building a user interface.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Server starts at port 8000

 ## Test

 `
 $ npm run test
+`

+`
+Press a to run all tests
 `
 - You can find test cases in 'sampleData.txt' in the src directory.